eyob721/alx-low_level_programming/0x0C-more_malloc_free/README.md

     -   a function that creates an array of integers.
 The function takes two integers as arguments (min and max integers) and returns a pointer to the array.
 The array contains values all integers starting from min(included) to max(included), and ordered from min to max.

 ## Advanced

+-   100-realloc.c
+    -   a function that reallocates a memory block using malloc and free.
+The function takes a pointer to the memory block, old size of the memory block, and the new size of the reallocated memory as an argument.
+-   The function returns a pointer to the reallocated memory.
+Similar to the function realloc.